-From the terminus we hiked about 1 1/2 hours up to the top of 1738 meters and were awarded with astonishing views over the valley of the District Murau
+From the terminus, we hiked about 1 1/2 hours up to the top of 1738 meters and were awarded astonishing views over the valley of the District Murau

 Murauer beer is a local product proudly sold in all restaurants far and wide over the boundaries of the District Murau.
 The factory lies idyllically at the entrance to the old town of Murau along the banks of the river Mur.

-Being mid summer during our three weeks stay in Murau we had the advantage of experiencing plenty of festivals and were able to immerse into the ‘Lederhosen’- culture, folk music with accordion and enthusiastic brass bands.
+Being mid-summer during our three weeks stay in Murau we had the advantage of experiencing plenty of festivals and were able to immerse into the ‘Lederhosen’- culture, folk music with accordion and enthusiastic brass bands.

 which we were lucky to attend during our stay.
 It’s a heathen tradition and remnant of Slavic mythology.
 The overly big figure of Samson represented a mighty god which was able to awaken springtime.There is a whole tradition around Samson during the festival which the Murau citizens avidly celebrate every year on the 15th of August with numerous multinational spectators.

 More Information about the Murau – Kreischberg region

-For more information you can contact the tourist information in Murau.
-The tourist information supported this post Of course our opinion is our own.
+For more information, you can contact the tourist information in Murau.
+The tourist information supported this post, Of course, our opinion is our own.

 So … have you ever been in Styria, Austria?
 Or in other parts of Austria?
 We’d love to read your comment.
 You can add it here below this post.